Unauthorized Access Disclosure: Breach Reporting, Prevention Best Practices

 • Protected health information (PHI) mishandling: Malicious actors can leverage this vulnerability to gain unauthorized access.

-• Lost or stolen devices: Misplaced or stolen devices containing electronic protected health information (ePHI) can lead to unauthorized access if the data isn’t adequately protected.
+• Lost or stolen devices: Misplaced or stolen devices containing electronic protected health information (ePHI) can lead to unauthorized data disclosure, eventually risking the patient’s safety.

 • Covered entity breaches: Workers of covered entities might inappropriately access PHI due to a lack of awareness or training, violating their authorized scope.